 - This is not a creamy pie.
 It’s not like a custard pie, either.
 It’s really something in between – and hard to explain.

-- Some people like to add pecans to this sweet treat.
-I love pecans but not in this pie – I have texture issues.
+- Some people like to add pecans to chocolate chess pie.
+I love pecans but not in this recipe – I have texture issues.
 You can try adding some chopped pecans if you really think this chocolate pie needs something else to make it even better.
 Personally, I like it without anything extra.

 - This easy chocolate dessert will keep for several days tightly covered in the refrigerator.